prbllm/Ball-Game/README.md

-# Ball Game
+# Tilt Maze
 ## Rules

-A Ball Game is played with M balls on a square board.
+A Tilt Maze is played with M balls on a square board.
 The board is divided into NxN unit squares, and M of those unit squares contain holes.
-Balls and holes are numbered from 1 to M. The goal of the Ball game is to roll each ball into the hole that has the same number.
+Balls and holes are numbered from 1 to M. The goal of the Tilt Maze is to roll each ball into the hole that has the same number.

 A game board may contain walls.
 Each wall is one unit long and stands between two adjacent unit squares.
 Two squares are considered adjacent if and only if they share a side.